 Note: If you get severe overspread, reshape the cookies by stamping with a cookie cutter while they are still warm.
 If you declare cookie failure, crush them for a cheesecake crumb, or serve cookie shards with good vanilla ice-cream and chocolate fudge sauce (a kinda DIY chocolate-chip cookie sundae).

 This is an edited extract from Beatrix Bakes by Natalie Paull, published by Hardie Grant Books.
-Buy it online or in bookshops on March 1.
+Buy it online or in bookshops.